OpenNebula/docs/source/operation/vm_setup/add_content.rst

 Step 8.
 Convert the Image to the Desired Format
 -----------------------------------------------

 After we are happy with the result we can convert the image to the preferred format to import to OpenNebula.
-Even if we want a ``qcow2`` image we hace to convert it to consolidate all the layers in one file.
+Even if we want a ``qcow2`` image we have to convert it to consolidate all the layers in one file.
 For example, to create a ``qcow2`` image that can be imported to fs (ssh, shared and qcow2), ceph and fs_lvm datastores we can execute this command:

 .. prompt:: bash $ auto